How Accurate Is The King James Bible?

 visiting the iniquity of the fathers upon the children, and upon the children's children, unto the third and to the fourth generation.

 The Lord continues to describe Himself, "Keeping mercy for thousands".
 "Keeping" is natsar, meaning to guard, maintain or protect out of a sense of responsibility.
-"Mercy" is checed, meaning kindness or benevolence (coming to the aid of those in need).
-Checed always emphasizes the idea of covenant relationship.
+"Mercy" is checed, meaning kindness and benevolence (coming to the aid of those in need).
+Checed always emphasizes the idea of Covenant Relationship.
 And when checed and natsar are used together it is always to illustrate the principle of Covenant responsibility!
 This is God’s own description of His attitude towards His people - He has obligated Himself to be merciful (see Micah 7:18 which says that God "delights" in being merciful).

 More Important Questions From Bible CA